Igkho/Spline/README.md

 * specify the source code and binary directories;
 * press Configure button, set up the Generator settings (i.e. select the MSVC version);
 * press Generate button;
-* open ALL_BUILD.vcxproj in MSVC and build the solution;
+* press Open project button to open solution in MSVC and build the solution;

 Executables: